Skip to main content

 Your advisor will also personally help you with the puppy’s ongoing training program.
 Our goal is to ensure each puppy develops into a well-socialised, confident and focused dog before they embark on their formal Guide Dog training.

-We are looking for volunteer Puppy Raisers in the local community who:
+We are looking for volunteer Puppy Raisers in the community who:

 • Are over 18 years old, have a full driver’s licence and 24/7 access to a vehicle